The human is not included.

 Most parts should be printed with one 0,4 mm perimeter only and no infill off course.
 The exceptions are hinge pieces, small parts and landing gear parts which should be printed with many walls or solid infill.

-Fuselage-parts need 3 bottom layers and six top layers.
+Fuselage-parts need 3 bottom layers and six top layers for the most part.